 A. Accountability and Assessment

-- Developing a campus-wide climate survey for spring semester to assess student, staff, and faculty experiences related to diversity, equity, and inclusion and to assess additional needs during the current health pandemic.
+- Administered a campus-wide climate survey to assess student, staff, and faculty experiences related to diversity, equity, and inclusion and to assess additional needs during the current health pandemic.

 - Commissioned a Hispanic-Serving Institution (HSI) Task Force to explore how to better serve our Latinx student, staff, and faculty populations with the aim of supporting and benefiting all underserved communities.

 B. Structural Alignments

 - Established the Office of Diversity, Equity, and Inclusion in the Office of the President, which includes the Center for Community Engagement (CCE), the HUB Cultural Center, and the Affinity Faculty and Staff Associations.